pyngrok - A Python wrapper for ngrok; programmatic tunnels for ingress, webhooks, demos, and APIs¶

 from pyngrok import ngrok

-# Setting an auth token allows us to open multiple
+# Setting an auth token allows you to open multiple

 # tunnels at the same time